 “From their beginning to their most recent page, the annals of human history reveal the transcendent importance of marriage.
 The lifelong union of a man and a woman always has promised nobility and dignity to all persons, without regard to their station in life.
 Marriage is sacred to those who live by their religions and offers unique fulfillment to those who find meaning in the secular realm.
 Its dynamic allows two people to find a life that could not be found alone, for a marriage becomes greater than just the two persons.
 Rising from the most basic human needs, marriage is essential to our most profound hopes and aspirations” (Opinion, 2.A).

 Marriage is a “fundamental right,” a “most basic human need,” and “essential to our most profound hopes and aspirations.”
-As such, it should not be denied gay and lesbian couples.
+As such, the 14th Amendment guarantees the right to gay and lesbian couples.

 While I disagree with the majority opinion, the reasoning could very well help us end abortion.

-If marriage is a “fundamental right” and “essential” and that right depends or relies on still something more basic then that more basic requirement is fundamentaler and essentialer.
-If marriage is a “most basic human need” and it depends on life itself then life must necessarily be the mostest basic need.
+If marriage is a “fundamental right” and “essential” and that right depends or relies on still something more basic then that more basic requirement is fundamental-er and essential-er.
+If marriage is a “most basic human need” and that depends on being alive then life itself must necessarily be the most-est basic need.
 Life is de facto more fundamental, basic and essential than marriage since marriage assumes it is living persons getting married.
-If marriage is an essential right and life is essential to marriage then it only stand to reason life is an essential right, too.
+If marriage is an essential right and life is essential to marriage then it only stands to reason life is an essential right, too.

 For that reason, the Court should immediately overturn Roe v.
 Wade based on the 14th Amendment.
 The right to marry depends on the prior basic need for life.
 By their own reasoning, life itself must be a fundamental right, a most basic human need and essential to our most profound hopes and aspirations.
 After all, dead people don’t hope and aspire.